Go to: VanIsle 1200 Home

 Riders looking for a guaranteed sleep break should make their own advance reservation at a nearby motel.
 Make hotel reservations EARLY!

-It is recommended that riders make their own private motel sleeping arrangements along the way once the route sheet is posted.
+It is STRONGLY recommended that riders make their own private motel sleeping arrangements along the way once the route sheet is posted.
 (Advance reservations are highly recommended).
 Please go to the following British Columbia Approved Accommodation Guide for Vancouver Island at the following website:

 hellobc.com